hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

   Roster are adopted.
   There will be new code required to create the Genesis Roster and pass it to the platform via the `PlatformBuilder` if the network is intended to be in a Transplant mode.
-  The Services team will be responsible for implementing this, althouth the details are yet to be defined.
+  The Services team will be responsible for implementing this, although the details are yet to be defined.

 * Genesis Network process == Genesis Roster, No State provided When a Genesis Roster is provided, but no pre-existing state exists, it will indicate the creation of a new network.
-  The node will initiate the TSS key generation process (out of scope for this proposal), create a genesis state with the provided Genesis Roster, and start participating in consensus from round 0.
+  The node will initiate the TSS key generation process (out of scope for this proposal), create a genesis state with the provided Genesis Roster, and start participating in consensus from round 1.

 * Keep Network Settings (Normal restart) == No Genesis Roster AND State provided If only a state is provided without a roster, the node will retain its existing network settings, including the active roster.
 This will be the typical behavior for a node restarting within an established network.
+  However, if there is a software upgrade, the candidate roster will always get adopted.

+### Services Changes, in summary

+1. The App will be responsible for creating the Candidate Roster from the Address Book and calling the specified API to set it.
+2. The App will be responsible for determining the mode it wants the network to start in i.e. one of restart, upgrade, genesis, or transplant modes.
+3. The App will be responsible for creating the Genesis Roster and conditionally passing it to the platform.

+All these app changes will need to be implemented by the Service team.

+### DevOps Changes, in summary

+1. DevOps will decide whether it wants to keep the `config.txt` model and if so, work with Services on its translation into a Roster.
+2. DevOps will be responsible for managing the lifecycle of the files on disk that are used in creating the Roster, including the new TSS encryption key.

 ## Core Behaviors, in summary